Alejogb1/job-board/blog-data/why-are-opensearch-transforms-splitting-array-values-to-new-events.md

 id: "why-are-opensearch-transforms-splitting-array-values-to-new-events"
 ---

-let's tackle this, i've seen this behavior plenty of times, and it always boils down to how opensearch transforms handles arrays. basically, it's not an error but a designed behavior.
+, i've seen this behavior plenty of times, and it always boils down to how opensearch transforms handles arrays. basically, it's not an error but a designed behavior.

 when opensearch transform encounters a document with a field containing an array, it doesn't treat the whole array as a single value to be copied or manipulated. instead, it interprets each element of that array as a separate value that needs processing, which effectively causes it to create new events per element. this is fundamentally linked to how transform works, it is designed for a flat structure and array type fields violate that structure.